 Finally, you need to think about the costs of promoting an album.
 You could decide to work with a PR firm.
 However, this could involve a lot of upfront expenses without a guarantee that your album will catch on.
 Our personal advice?
 The best kind of publicity for a fledgeling artist is good old-fashioned word of mouth.
 Keep gigging to grow your fan base, and never underestimate the power of social media to generate buzz.
 At the end of the day, if people want your album they’ll do what they can to get your hands on it.
 And if they like what they hear, it could kick-start your career to the extent that you may never have to worry about album costs again!

 Ready to dive into recording your new album?
-We have the perfect space for you to hone your sound, with an eclectic range of equipment and an attentive team of experts.
+Our London-based recording studio offers the perfect space for you to hone your sound, with an eclectic range of equipment and an attentive team of experts.
 Contact Kore Studios today to arrange a session.